Finiteness of 3D higher spin gravity Landscape: Swampland constraints on HS gravity Landscape

 \section{Swampland constraints on HS gravity Landscape}

 Now that \textrm{we have established }the Chern-Simons formulation of the 3D anti- de Sitter space gravity and its dual asymptotic conformal field theory, \textrm{we use} the previous classification of higher spin families \textrm{to define} an AdS$_{3}$ Landscape (3D Landscape).
-Afterwards, \textrm{we study }the anomalies at the 2D boundary \cite{C, S1, S2} \textrm{ to verify} the Swampland BNMM conjecture given by the upper bound on the rank of the gauge symmetry groups associated to the higher spin gravity theories. \textrm{All in all to endorse the finiteness of the 3D Landscape}.
+Afterwards, \textrm{we study }the anomalies at the 2D boundary \cite{C, S1, S2} \textrm{to verify} the Swampland BNMM conjecture given by the upper bound on the rank of the gauge symmetry groups associated to the higher spin gravity theories. \textrm{All in all to endorse the finiteness of the 3D Landscape}.
+In subsection \textbf{4.1}, we \textrm{introduce} the \textrm{\ }3D\textrm{\ }Landscape.
+In subsection \textbf{4.2}, we derive the anomaly polynomial of the boundary CFT$_{2}$ by evaluating the currents that arise from the gauge anomaly; then we determine the non conservation of the stress tensor that ensues from the gravitational anomaly.
+After, we discuss the anomaly inflow mechanism for the cancellation of the anomaly polynomial.
+In subsection \textbf{4.3}, we verify the Swampland conjecture in AdS$_{3}$\ gravity by computing the upper bound on the rank of the higher spin gauge symmetries of the 3D Landscape.
+In subsection \textbf{4.4}, we intersect the finiteness and the AdS distance conjectures to sharpen the bound and expand the definition of the AdS$_{3}$ Landscape.
+In subsection \textbf{4.5}, we compare the derived Swampland bound with the gravitational exclusion principle \cite{G2} and excerpt the limitations on the CS level \textrm{k}.